Splitting the configuration file

 Example: Combine !include_dir_merge_list with automations.yaml

-You want to go the advanced route and split your automations, but still want to be able to create automations in the UI?
-In a chapter above we write about nesting !includes.
-Here is how we can do that for automations.
+Do you want to split your automations, while still being able to create them in Settings > Automations & scenes?
+Here is how you can do that for automations.

 Using labels like manual or ui allows for using multiple keys in the config: